+2.7.
 Time scales

-You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
+You should raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
 We will consider complaints made outside of this time frame if exceptional circumstances apply.

+2.8.
 Complaints received outside of term time

-We will consider complaints made outside of term time to have been received on the first school day after the holiday period.
+We will consider complaints made outside of term time to have been received on the first school day after the holiday period during which it was received.

+2.9.
 Scope of this complaints procedure

-This procedure covers all complaints about any provision of community facilities or services by Whickham School, other than complaints that are dealt with under other statutory procedures, including those listed below.
+This procedure covers all complaints about any provision of community facilities or services by any NCL school, other than complaints that are dealt with under other statutory procedures, including those listed below.

-Exceptions Who to contact · Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority.
+Exceptions Who to contact Admissions to schools Concerns about admissions should be handled through a separate process - details are available on the school websites